gfranks/GFFloatingActionMenu/README.md

     <!-- If you use GFFloatingActionButton you may supply a label title for display.
          Label titles can only be used when using vertical expand directions and require you setting a label style on the menu.
-GFFloatingActionButton extends FloatingActionButton and inherets all attributes.
+GFFloatingActionButton extends FloatingActionButton and inherits all attributes.
     -->
     <com.github.gfranks.floatingactionmenu.GFFloatingActionButton
         android:id="@+id/fab_2"